-Following the continued development of the COVID-19 (coronavirus) situation, and in line with government advice, Printworks will be closed to the public until further notice.
+Following the continued development of the COVID-19 (coronavirus) situation, and in line with government advice, Printworks venues are currently in the process of reopening.
 The health of our tenants, centre teams and visitors is paramount and we are working hard to ensure people are being supported wherever possible.
 We thank you for your patience and understanding during this challenging time.
-Please follow the latest advice from the NHS in relation to the virus.
+Please click here to view our safety procedures and venue opening information.

 Manchester’s best-loved entertainment complex, Printworks has commissioned renowned artist, Justin Eagleton to create a lasting piece of nostalgic artwork, celebrating the city’s rich and vibrant history.

 Printworks has been at the heart of the city for over one hundred years, and part of Manchester’s entertainment scene for nearly twenty.
 The mural, which stands at 4.8m wide by 2.4m high, will take pride of place on Dantzic Street, and looks back at Manchester’s diverse heritage, celebrating the people and places that make the city what it is.

 The artwork includes famous landmarks including Belle Vue Circus, Beetham Tower, the Royal Exchange and the cotton mills that famously dot the city’s landscape.
 Music heroes and comedians such as The Stone Roses, Oasis, Victoria Wood and Steve Coogan are also featured.

 There is a nod to some of the most influential Mancunians such as Emmeline Pankhurst, Professor Brian Cox and Alan Turing, referencing the city’s rich political and scientific heritage.
 But the mural wouldn’t be complete without including the city’s famous symbol, the Manchester bee.